-- The additional investigative steps that requested and were unfulfilled by IA in the investigation. requested that IA conduct additional interviews of persons who viewed the body worn camera (BWC) prior to when the public records request (PRR) was made by - 2.
+- 1. The additional investigative steps that the properties of the unfulfilled by IA in the investigation.
+The requested that IA conduct additional interviews of persons who viewed the body worn camera (BWC) prior to when the public records request (PRR) was made by - 2.
 Any training or policies regarding the dissemination of confidential information. - 3.
 An email search of any email from a City employee or elected official to - 4.
 Whether there were any conflicts of interest during the investigation. - 5.
 Whether there was bias in the investigation. - 6.
 Whether all witnesses and involved parties were identified. - The ability to pursue any other reasonable investigative leads that may present themselves during the investigation.